 - The training log was reviewed at each Trustee's meeting. - The Trustee Directors received "on the job" training.
 This means that as new topics arise professional advisers attending the Trustee meetings will provide training, so the Trustee Directors may engage in an informed manner.
-Items over the year included: Liability Driven Investments, Statement of Investment Principles regulatory update, funding updates, the Pension Schemes Act 2021, The Pensions Regulator's single code of practice, factor reviews, employer covenant review, and actuarial valuations.
+Items over the year included: Russia/Ukraine checklist for trustees and employers, pension dashboards, high inflation and the impact on pension schemes, new DWP regulations for Investment Consultant objectives, gilt yield shock checklist, DWP draft regulations for scheme funding, corporate accounting, Transfer Incentives and the new transfer regulations, Lifetime Allowance and scheme pays, actuarial factor reviews, employer covenant review, and actuarial valuations.